 • Experientialism and deeper spiritual experiences

 Every cult claims to have the truth, as well as a closer connection to the divine.
-The NAR rely heavily on “encounters” with God to prove their spirituality or intimacy with God, and justify new revelations.
+The NAR rely heavily on “encounters” with God to prove their spirituality or intimacy with God and justify new revelations.
 The emphasis is on experiences, feelings, and “hearing from God.”
-In other words a pragmatic approach to religion – which is why there’s a barrage of new methodologies and an emphasis on experiencing God in a tangible way.
+In other words a pragmatic approach to religion – which is why there’s a barrage of new methodologies and an emphasis on tangibly experiencing God.

 • The power of suggestion